tpark02/kfc_server/README.md

 ### 💻 Frontend (React + Vite)
 - React + TypeScript
 - Zustand for state management
-- Tailwind CSS + MUI
+- Material UI (MUI) for components and styling
 - Vite as the build tool

 ### 🚀 Backend (Spring Boot)